grei-ufc/pade/docs/user/behaviours-and-messages/behaviours.md

 ## Mutual Exclusion with behaviours
 At some point in your programmer's life, you may need a behaviour to perform certain activity that another behaviour should not perform at the same time.
-This may occurs, as the behaviours in PADE are executed in parallel, by default.
+This is possible to occurs, as the behaviours in PADE are executed in parallel by default.
 You can tell me to use the `SequentialBehaviour`, that can solve the most of the problems like this, but it may not fit all cases.
 The `SequentialBehaviour` executes one behaviour at a time, and this may not be what you want.

-When you want to run two or more behaviours of the same agent simultaneously, and also want that they synchronize their activities, the mutual exclusion may fit your need.
+When you want to run two or more behaviours of the same agent simultaneously, and also want they synchronize their activities, the mutual exclusion may fit your need.

 The main idea of mutual exclusion is establish points of code to be executed without interference from other behaviours.
 It may be useful when you want to ensure that a shared resource (a variable, an object, a file, or another resource) is accessed synchronously by the behaviours of the same agent.
 It may be used also when you want to switch between different roles that an agent can assume throughout its lifecycle.

 To deal with that, we will need to use the class `Lock` of the `threading` module.
 We must create an object from this class and pass it to all the behaviours that we want to synchronize.
-Besides that, we need to specify which point of the behaviour will stay `locked` and `unlocked`.
+Besides that, we need to specify which point of the code will stay `locked` and `unlocked`.
 This point is called critical section.

 After pass the `Lock` object to the behaviour, we can use the method `BaseBehaviour.lock()` to indicate the begin of the critical section.
 Similarly, the method `BaseBehaviour.unlock()`indicates the end of the critical section.
-Any code between these methods will only be executed if another behaviour is not executing its critical section as well.
+Any code between these methods will only perform if another behaviour is not executing its critical section as well.

-Programmatically speaking, when a behaviour calls the method `lock()`, it checks if other behaviour already holds the lock.
+Programmatically speaking, when a behaviour calls the method `lock()`, it checks if another behaviour already holds the lock.
 If so, the behaviour will block until the other behaviour releases the lock.
 The release is made when a behaviour calls the method `unlock()`.
-If the lock is free, the behaviour holds the lock and any other behaviour will be unable to execute its critical section.
+When the lock is free, a behaviour holds the lock and any other behaviour will be unable to execute its critical section.

 If you want to know more about how the `Lock` class works, see the Python threading module documentation [here](https://docs.python.org/3/library/threading.html#lock-objects).

-> Note: If you want that other behaviours perform its critical sections, don't forget to release the lock using the `unlock()` method. ;)

-To clear our thinking, we will see two usage examples of the mutual exclusion.
+To clear our thinking, we will see two usage examples of behaviours with mutual exclusion.
 First, we will rewrite the counting example implemented with `SequentialBehaviour` class.
 Note the usage of the `lock()` and `unlock()` methods.

 ``` python
 from pade.behaviours.types import OneShotBehaviour